plottertools/vpype-gcode/README.md

   * `index1` same as `segment_index1`
   * `segment_index` the current segment within this line starting from 0
   * `segment_index1` the current segment within this line starting from 1
-  * `line_index` the current line index within this layer starting from 0
+  * `lines_index` the current line index within this layer starting from 0
-  * `line_index1` the current line index within this layer number starting from 1
+  * `lines_index1` the current line index within this layer number starting from 1
   * `layer_index` the current layer index starting from 0
   * `layer_index1` the current layer number starting from 1
   * `layer_id` values for the current vpype layer ID that contains this line